galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 A priority goal for us is to make Galaxy fully usable by keyboard.
 Another important addition will be to add even more accessibility-specific testing, to identify outstanding issues and ensure there are no regressions.
 We piloted automated accessibility testing in the Galaxy hub (this website!) this year, and expect to roll it out to Galaxy in the next cycle.

-## Accessibility is for everyone.
+## Accessibility is for everyone

-Accessibility for applications is a wide topic, with many different aspects.
+Accessibility for applications is a big topic, with many different aspects.
 Some specific to certain needs, others broad.
-Thinking about how we design our app in a more accessible manner, leads to new perspectives on user experience, prioritizing ease of use and focusing on more diverse input methods beyond those we are used to ourselves.
+Thinking about how we design our application in a more accessible manner, leads to new perspectives on user experience, prioritizing ease of use and focusing on more diverse input methods beyond those we are used to ourselves.

 We want to highlight that these changes benefit every user to some degree, making them well worth the effort, and implore you to consider prioritizing accessibility in other projects as well; be it by developing with accessibility in mind, or speaking out for changes favoring accessibility.

 A big thank you goes out to everyone who contributed to improving Galaxy's accessibility.
-This includes everyone who has reported accessibility issues -- detailed user reports have helped immensely in this effort!A
+This includes everyone who has reported accessibility issues -- detailed user reports have helped immensely in this effort!